 - Contract writing

 - Principles of real estate

 - Business law

 The only way you’ll be able to move onto the next step of the licensing process is if you meet your state’s required hours and complete the proper coursework.
-You cannot cut corners in the pre-licensing stage.
+You cannot cut corners with your certification for real estate agent in the pre-licensing stage.